-Boise State Students are required to complete Foundational Studies courses in the following five categories described below.
+Boise State Students are required to complete University Foundations courses in the following five categories described below.

 - Finishing Foundations

-University Foundations courses introduce a diversity of intellectual pursuits, encourage a critical stance toward learning, and equip students with university-level analytic and communication skills.
+Boise State’s UF 100 and UF 200 courses introduce students to university-level inquiry.
+They foster a diversity of intellectual pursuits, encourage a critical stance toward learning, and deepen analytic and communication skills.

-- Intellectual Foundations 100 (UF 100).
-This challenging three-credit course introduces student to academic inquiry by helping them explore key questions and topics connected to the world today.
-Through active learning, students critically engage with text, films, and other sources; develop presentations; build interpersonal communication skills; and practice teamwork.
-Students meet in a combination of large general sessions and small-format discussion group sections (about 25 students).
+- University Foundations 100: Foundations of Intellectual Life.
+In this challenging three-credit course, students practice critical inquiry by exploring important questions that affect everyone.
+Students analyze texts, films, and other sources; develop engaging, evidence-based presentations; and build interpersonal communication skills.
+Students meet in a combination of large general sessions (about 100 students) and small-format discussion group sections (about 25 students).

-- Civic and Ethical Foundations 200 (UF 200).
+- University Foundations 200: Foundations of Ethics & Diversity.
 This three-credit sophomore-level course engages students in topics connected to ethics, diversity, and internationalization.
 We keep the classes small (about 30 students) to support active and experiential learning, meaningful discussion, and connecting the course theme to issues and events in our larger community.
 Prerequisites: ENGL 102, UF 100, and sophomore standing.

-English 101 and English 102.
+English 101: Introduction to College Writing and English 102: Introduction to College Writing and Research.
 This two semester, six-credit sequence provides an introduction to the university’s expectations about academic writing and research.
 Students are placed in appropriate courses based on test scores.
 The program is coordinated by the English Department’s First-Year Writing Program.
 Please visit their website for details: First-Year Writing Program website.

-Communication in the Discipline courses focus on written and oral communication as practiced in a student’s particular academic discipline.
-Students must successfully complete CID credits in courses designated by their major department.
-CID courses are offered at the 200, 300, or 400-level for those who have successfully completed the First-Year Writing requirement.
-CID courses are listed in the major requirements for each program.
+Foundations of Oral Communication (FC) courses focus on written and oral communication as practiced in a student’s particular academic discipline.
+Students must successfully complete FC credits in courses designated by their major department.
+FC courses are offered at the 200, 300, or 400-level for those who have successfully completed the Foundations of Writing requirement.
+FC courses are listed in the major requirements for each program.

 Finishing Foundation courses emphasize critical thinking, written and oral communication, plus teamwork and/or innovative thinking.
 These courses are designed for students close to graduation.
 Students must successfully complete 1-3 capstone FF credits as designated by their major departments.